 Winter shoes for little ones are a bit tougher.
 We’ve tried Stonz Booties, My Mayu boots (now out of business), Plae boots, and Bogs.
 All of them are great, though no toddler-friendly winter shoe is going to be truly minimalist-friendly in every single way.
 And that’s OK!

-- Stonz booties, when paired with liners and wool socks, are fantastic for playing in the snow.
+When paired with liners and wool socks, are fantastic for playing in the snow.
 The only con: they’re slightly bulky.
 (While I love the brand, many of their other options are inflexible with positive heels.)

-Stonz rain boots also look, at the very least, zero-drop, but they are less flexible than the booties.
+Stonz rain boots also look, at the very least, zero-drop, but they are less flexible than booties.

-- Bogs have a much less flexible sole, but they fit snugly, which means I know my kiddo’s feet are facing the right direction (laughs).
+These shoes have a much less flexible sole, but they fit snugly, which means I know my kiddo’s feet are facing the right direction (laughs).
 These have become our go-to boots for rainy days.
 (And I love my Bogs, too!)

 I hope these options are helpful!
 If youโre overwhelmed, try not to stress: many a maximalist-soled baby has gone on to have productive lives, large stashes of Bitcoin, and Ivy League degrees.